Australian dollar (AUD)

 The popularity of the currency is based in part on the 3 G’s.
 Geology has made Australia rich with natural resources and premium commodities including iron ore, oil, and gold.
 Geography has given the country a strategic proximity to Asia, and the stable government generally maintains comparatively high interest rates and beneficial trade policies.
 Most AUD forecasts focus on the Aussie dollar as it relates to the U.S. dollar (USD) or New Zealand dollar (NZD).

-Do keep in mind that we at OFX don’t provide personal advice or specific exchange rate forecasts or predictions; however, below are some general considerations you can use when evaluating forecasts and making your own decisions regarding the best time to transfer your money internationally.
+Please keep in mind that OFX does not provide personal advice or specific exchange rate forecasts and predictions; however, below we share some general considerations you can use when evaluating forecasts and making your own decisions regarding the best time to transfer your money internationally.